srdjanStankovic/Sonoff-Switch-Control/README.md

  Start script as `python sonoff_switch_control.py`

 ## Conclusion
 I used this script for testing my Sonoffs at the beginning.
-Now I run it on my Raspberry PI which I connect on IoT platform and control Sonnofs over my phone or Web.
+Now, I run it on my Raspberry PI which I connect on IoT platform and controls Sonnofs over my phone or web remotely.